Questions? AskAuckland

 15 Points

-Explores new and innovative approaches to the study of the behaviour and biology of humans and other primates.
-What emerging developments help us to understand the complexity of human and alloprimate niches?
+Explores the ethical dimensions of new and innovative approaches to the study of the behaviour and biology of humans and other primates.
+What emerging developments help us to understand the complexity of human and alloprimate lives?
+And what ethical dilemmas do they raise?
 Topics include: biocultural dynamics, multi-species entanglements and health in past and contemporary societies.

 Restriction: ANTHRO 710, 726, 751, 752